lanceman2/panels/README.md

 compositor is popular and a little buggy (random stray 1 pixel wide border lines between user windows), but provides the built-in compositor side window borders.
-On Gnome the mutter Wayland compositor suffers from what can described as dynamic linker loader diarrhea; it forces windows to use lots of leaky libraries.
+On Gnome the mutter Wayland compositor suffers from what can be described as dynamic linker loader diarrhea; it forces windows to use lots of leaky libraries.
 In the end we wish to make libpanels unload-able and that is not easy (practically impossible) with leaky libraries.
 We don't wish to write our on linker loader to work around that.